fcocquemas/rdatastream/README.md

 Hopefully "Datastream" should be among the sources.

 Simple requests can then be made.
 Let's say, for instance, that we want the price and market value of IBM (quoted on the NYSE) on June 4th, 2007.
-The NYSE tickers are preceeded by `"U:"`, so the DS ticker is `"U:IBM"`.
+The NYSE tickers are preceded by `"U:"`, so the DS ticker is `"U:IBM"`.

     dat <- ds(user, securities = "U:IBM", fields = c("P", "MV"), date = "2007-06-04")

 Or equivalently:

     dat <- ds(user, "U:IBM", c("P", "MV"), "2007-06-04")